 - The acquiring bank (the Merchant Account Provider’s bank)

-We expound on this further in this article, but there are more behind-the-scenes players powering credit card transactions.
+We expound on this further in this article, but there are many behind-the-scenes players powering payment processing.
 In brief, they include:

 - Card Associations: They set the rules and manage Interchange for the credit card brands (Visa, MasterCard, Discover and Amex)